 Scan chain 0 enables access to the entire periphery of the ARM7TDMI core, including the data bus.
 The scan chain functions enable inter-device testing (EXTEST) and serial testing of the core (INTEST).
 The order of the scan chain, from search data in to out, is:

 - 1. Data bus bits 0 to 31.

-- 2. The control signals.
+- 2. The core control signals.

-- Address bus bits 31 to 0.
+- 3. Address bus bits 31 to 0.

-A[0] is scanned out first.
+- 4. EmbeddedICE-RT control signals.